 At the end of the season you should degrease your weed eater.
 Use an aerosol degreaser and spray the dirty and oily areas.
 Let it stand for a few minutes and then wipe it clean.
 Give it a bit of a rinse and make sure that it’s dry before storing it.

 Before doing any of the maintenance it’s a good idea to make sure that the power switch is turned off and that the spark plug boot is removed.
 Weed eaters can be tough to start but you don’t want it starting by accident while you’re busy working on it.
 Don’t wait until your weed eater gives you trouble before thinking about maintenance.
 Regular maintenance will save you from having to repair your weed eater carburetor which is a pretty big job.
+Even if you buy the best cordless string trimmer you'll still need to maintain it.
 If you do these simple jobs regularly then your weed eater will start up a lot easier and it will last a lot longer before needing to be replaced.